35 Global Plastic Pollution Statistics

 27.

 29. Fishing litter, or ghost fishing equipment, contributes to up to 1 million tonnes of debris entering the ocean.
-It’s estimated that 100,000 marine animals die as a direct cause of this debris due to entanglement.
+Experts estimated that 100,000 marine animals die as a direct cause of this debris due to entanglement.

 30. Research from 2020 concluded that by 2030, 53 million tonnes of plastic could end up in oceans, rivers and lakes yearly - unless mitigation measures were to increase dramatically.